OfficeDev/microsoft-teams-sample-connector-nodejs/README.md

 # GitHub Connector
-This contains the source for the GitHub connector for Microsoft Teams.
+This is an example to show, how a third party connector can be created for Microsoft Teams using Github apis.
+It is not the source code for the built-in connector.

 #### Prerequisites
 1. Register a new OAuth application at GitHub.
 Note the GitHub client id and secret.